minprog/prog-project/info/10 Syllabus.md

 *Stand-up* --- From day 2, you will kick off every day with a stand-up meeting, discussing progress with about four teammates.
 Every group member highlights the work of the previous day, plans for today, and potential problems ahead.
 Stand-ups might be visited by instructors or assistants.

-*Lab sessions* --- As expected in a project course, most of your day will be spent designing and coding up your application.
-In the afternoons, assistance will be available from the course's staff, who consult on design decisions and provide feedback on ideas or code.
+*Lab sessions* --- As expected in a project course, you will spend most of your day designing and coding your product.
+In the afternoons, help will be available from the course's staff, who consult on design decisions and provide feedback on ideas or code.

 *Friday presentations* --- You will also be part of a larger group for the weekly presentation on Friday where you will update your group on current progress.